 Interface Description ATB slave An ATB slave interface receives the combined trace output.
 ATB master Two ATB master interfaces output the trace output.
 APB slave programming The Trace replicator can be configured to have an APB programming interface.
 If you do, an APB slave interface is added.
-You can use this interface to: Filter the trace passed to each master ATB interface according to the trace ID.
-Filter out higher bandwidth traces from trace sinks that only support a lower bandwidth such as a TPIU.
+You can use this interface to: • Filter the trace passed to each master ATB interface according to the trace ID. • Filter out higher bandwidth traces from trace sinks that only support a lower bandwidth such as a TPIU.
 This filtering allows a high-bandwidth trace sink, for example an ETB, to be enabled at the same time as a lower bandwidth trace.
-The filtering prevents the lower bandwidth trace sinks.
+The filtering prevents the lower bandwidth trace sink from slowing down the output of both trace sinks.
 If the filtering is not used, all trace sinks slow down to match the slowest trace sink.